MicroBlocksCN/smallvm/SERIAL_PROTOCOL.md

 ### Store Chunk (OpCode: 0x01; long message)

 Set the code for the given chunkID to the given data.
+The byte 0xFE is append after the chunk bytes to help the board to detect truncated messages.

 ### Delete Chunk (OpCode: 0x02)